TaktikalPublic/docs/docs/portal/introduction.md

 ## Activity Log

-Information for all processes from Drop & Sign and AML/KYC Smart Forms are displayed here as shown.
+Information on activity, i.e. who initiated a process and when, as well as who signed what and when, for all processes from Drop & Sign and AML/KYC Smart Forms are displayed here as shown.

 Specific permission can be granted for a company administrator to see activity log of certain users within it's company.
 Contact us at hjalp@taktikal.is to